elipousson/elipousson.github.io/posts/2013-07-17-vernacular-modernism-in-arcola-knolls/index.md

 title: "Vernacular Modernism: Jo-Rich Developers' Arcola Knolls"
 date: "2013-07-17"
 categories:
-  - "architectural-history"
+  - "architectural history"
+tags:
   - "Maryland"
-  - "mid-century-modern"
+  - "Mid-century Modern"
-  - "montgomery-county"
+  - "Silver Spring"
-  - "silver-spring"
+  - "Montgomery County"
-tags:
-  - "arcola-knolls"
+  - "Arcola Knolls"
   - "jo-rich-developers"
   - "joseph-arnold-depagnier"
   - "residential-development"
-  - "wheaton"
+  - "Wheaton"
 ---

 _I wrote this post back in 2010 but took it down after judging it a bit too personal and not my strongest writing.
 I recently received a comment from someone who grew up in Arcola Knolls looking for more information about the development so I wanted to re-post with a few minor edits from the original._